yuxi-liu-wired/cheela/src/starquake/danger5.md

 "Like this?" she said, leaning heavily on him and letting her fleshy eyeflaps rub against his topside edge.
 "It's a good thing you are there to lean on or I might topple over and bruise something."

 They got real friendly again, and she even let him reach into her heritage pouch to feel her clan totem.
-However, the totem wasn't familiar&mdash;so she wasn't a member of one of the out-clan families related to his clan.
+However, the totem wasn't familiar---so she wasn't a member of one of the out-clan families related to his clan.
 She was willing to rent a pad-room and go further, but Heavy-Egg still felt a strong allegiance to his in-clan and its out-clan families.
 Any egg he might be responsible for must end up in his clan hatching pens.
 There were already too many clanless hatchlings on the streets.

 Heavy-Egg parted reluctantly with Glowing-Tread.
 She found someone else and went off to turnfeast with him.
 Frustrated, Heavy-Egg invested a few stars in a private holovid screen room and watched the rest of the Qui-Qui Show.